Locked Up: No Masks, Sanitizer as Virus Spreads Behind Bars

 “I got on handball gloves right now holding the phone,” Prioleau said, adding many men were coughing and sneezing in his tier.

+Anna Neil, a spokeswoman for the Wisconsin Department of Corrections, said Waupun is following a detailed pandemic plan, which includes quarantining people in separate areas.
+She said COVID-19 tests are being given, but only after people with symptoms test negative for influenza.

+“For this case, individuals in our care were moved to a cell hall with the best means of isolation,” she said.

-Visits from friends, relatives and, in most cases, lawyers have all but stopped, making it harder to get information in and out.
+Visits from friends, relatives and, in most cases, lawyers have all but stopped in jails and prisons nationwide, making it harder to get information in and out.
 Though some prisoners have access to phones, and at times now a few free calls, many say they are more isolated than ever.

 “Guys are just idle, waiting for the next shoe to drop,” said Rickey Fu-Quan McGee, 42, who’s serving a life sentence at MCI-Norfolk, a prison in Massachusetts.
 With so many men suffering from mental health issues, he said he's concerned about their well-being.
 “No one’s coming around asking guys how they’re dealing with it. … This can be a very volatile environment, but you have a lot of seasoned guys walking around checking on everyone, making sure everyone’s good.”